No words tonight just one photo that fills my heart with happiness and graditude.

 Today I am honored to say that I am now a contributor to the Portland Moms Blog.
 I have no idea where this new venture will lead me but I do know that it is an answer to prayer.

 Last Sunday there was a gathering of the contributors and leadership team of PMB.
-As I sat amongst these woman I couldn’t help but be grateful for the opportunity to not only meet them but also share stories of mothering with them <3.
+As I sat amongst these women I couldn’t help but be grateful for the opportunity to not only meet them but also share stories of mothering with them <3.

 Every little girl needs a unicorn and guardian angels to watch over her.
 Our little Alice is so loved.